 To sharpen organisational approach to NPD launches, clearly defined stage gate, NPD process has been implemented and category-wise commercial guardrails have been defined.
 A robust governance mechanism has been put in place with monthly innovation counsel chaired by CEO along with leadership team.
-The Research & Development ("R&D") structure is re-organized with focus on 4 key pillars - Category led R&D verticals, Scientific Research, Analytical services and Global Packaging to drive future innovation pipeline.
-The key focus for R&D is to drive innovation to deliver differentiated products with stronger nutritional claims or new to market across business categories.
+The Research & Development ("R&D") structure is re-organized with focus on 4 key pillars - Category led R&D verticals, Scientific Research, Analytical services and Global Packaging to drive future innovation to deliver differentiated products with stronger nutritional claims or new to market across business categories.